fyceu/Prefetch-Analysis/Walkthrough.md

 `\WINDOWS\TEMP\_PSSCRIPTPOLICYTEST_UY13XD2B.4AM.PSM1 (Keyword: True)` <br>

 **Important Files or Directories  Referenced** <br>
 Taking a look at the run times, we can see that PowerShell was ran again within a few milliseconds.
-This is quite impossible through human interaction, so PowerShell was most likely ran through a script:
+This is quite impossible through human interaction, so PowerShell was most likely ran through a script <br>
 `2024-04-13 21:21:23, 2024-04-13 21:21:22` <br>
 `2024-04-13 20:50:40, 2024-04-13 20:50:40`